 San Andreas is a venture into mass destruction porn from Brad Peyton.
-Peyton had previously made banal content-free family formula fluff like Cats & Dogs: The Revenge of Kitty Galore (2009) and Journey 2: The Mysterious Island (2012), the latter of which also starred Dwayne Johnson, and subsequently the possession film Incarnate (2016).
-The script (such as it is) is from Carlton Cuse, regarded as one of the better writers on tvs Lost (2004-10) and other tv series such as the great The Adventures of Brisco County Jr. (1993-4) and Nash Bridges (1996-2001), while he also created Bates Motel (2013 ).
+Peyton had previously made banal content-free family formula fluff like Cats & Dogs: The Revenge of Kitty Galore (2009) and Journey 2: The Mysterious Island (2012), the latter of which also starred Dwayne Johnson, and subsequently the possession film Incarnate (2016) and the videogame adaptation Rampage (2018).
+The script (such as it is) is from Carlton Cuse, regarded as one of the better writers on tvs Lost (2004-10) and other tv series such as the great The Adventures of Brisco County Jr. (1993-4) and Nash Bridges (1996-2001), while he also created Bates Motel (2013-7) and Tom Clancys Jack Ryan (2018- ).

 San Andreas is exactly the film that one expected it would be before sitting down to watch it.
 That is to say it is loud, things get blown up and lots of large buildings fall down in an orgy of mass destruction, there are occasional cuts back to the dramas of various people caught in the disaster, while Dwayne Johnson is cast as a near-superheroic ordinary man who tackles the destruction face-on to save his daughter.
 The visual effects are expectedly stunning entire buildings collapsing in extraordinary detail, a tsunami, cities on fire and flooded, dams exploding.
 The film feels like it is duty bound to offer up one such orgiastic display or dramatic set-piece every few minutes be it Dwayne Johnson rescuing Alexandra Daddario from a drowning building; seat-edge helicopter rescues; a tsunami with the added effect of a toppling cargo container poised on their very tip and upturned ships being impelled through the streets of San Francisco.
 Some of the shots of cars teetering on cliff edges and people opening stairwell doors into empty space up the side of a building have an intensely vertiginous effect watching them in 3D.